john-madieu/ldd/chapter-04/README.md

 # Character device driver

-There are two drivers example in this chapter.
 After running `make` command, there will be one module:

 * dummy-char.ko